My pay doesn't seem right

 For more serious problems, you can contact us.
 These include problems like:

-- You are dismissed or threatened with dismissal for raising your workplace problem with your employer.
+You are dismissed or threatened with dismissal for raising your workplace problem with your employer.
 Australian laws protect people from being dismissed for discussing a problem at work or asking for correct pay.
+Read more on our Unfair dismissal page.